mathiasbalian/Folder_Sorter_AI_HYU2022/README.md

     return list(filter(None, re.split(r'[\r\n\t\xa0]+| ', pdfcontent)))
 ```

-The concept for the doc and docx files is the same as pdf, but this time we use the textract library.
+The concept for the docx files is the same as pdf, but this time we use the textract library.
 We're going to give details about libraries in a next part.

 ```python
 def textfromword(path):